memouk/skills-introduction-to-github/PROFILE.md

-my firts commit in github
+Welcome to my GitHub profile!